Fewnity/Counter-Strike-Nintendo-DS-Server/README.md

 This Visual Studio C# project is the Counter Strike Nintendo DS server for [CSDS](https://github.com/Fewnity/Counter-Strike-Nintendo-DS), to allow Nintendo DS players to play with each other.

 This is my first server, so the structure of the code is pretty bad, sorry about that.
-I think it's a misake to do static functions like PlayerManager.SetName(client, name) instead of client.SetName(name).<br>

 ### Any help is welcome!